NeoGeographyToolkit/StereoPipeline/docs/tutorial.rst

 atmospheric effects that can confuse ASP.
 Trees are particularly difficult for us since their texture is nearly nadir and perpendicular to our line of sight.
-It is important to know that the driving force behind our support for Digital Globe images is to create models of ice and bare rock.
+It is important to know that the driving force behind our support for DigitalGlobe/Maxar images is to create models of ice and bare rock.
 Those are the type of images that we have tested with and have focused on.
 If we can make models of wooded or urban areas, that is a bonus, but we can’t provide any advice for how to perform or improve the results if you choose to use ASP in that way.

-ASP can only process Level 1B satellite images, and cannot process Digital Globe’s aerial images.
+ASP can only process Level 1B satellite images, and cannot process DigitalGlobe/Maxar’s aerial images.

-The camera information for Digital Globe images is contained in an XML file for each image.
+The camera information for DigitalGlobe/Maxar images is contained in an XML file for each image.
 In addition to the exact linear camera model, the XML file also has its RPC approximation.
 In this chapter we will focus only on processing data using the linear camera model.
 For more detail